-So I want to share with you some basic information about what DMSO is and how it works and then the safety considerations for using this powerful, yet hugely beneficial natural substance.
+That being said, I want to share with you some basic information about what DMSO is, how it works, some safety considerations for using this powerful, yet hugely beneficial natural substance, and some reader questions we received recently that I would like to address.

 What Is DMSO?